How to Create an Active Shooter Response Plan

 A good evacuation plan for your business will include primary and secondary escape routes.
 Due to the unpredictable nature of active shooter events, companies should have strategic escape routes in place that avoid main hallways and open spaces.

-Oftentimes, escape is not an option and instead, employees must take shelter where they are.
-By identifying key shelter locations within the workplace, employees will have strong, secure spaces in which they can hide until the event passes.
-Whether this space is a locked conference room or janitorial closet, identifying these locations can save many lives.
+Often, escape is not an option.
+In these cases, employees must take shelter where they are.
+By identifying shelter locations within the workplace, employees will have strong, secure spaces in which they can hide until the event passes.
+Whether this space is a locked conference room or janitorial closet, identifying these locations in advance of a shooting can save many lives.

-Incorporate contractors, temporary workers, and guests in your plan.
-Additionally, remote workers might not be directly affected by an active shooter, but they need to know what is going on with the business and their co-workers.
+Additionally, remote workers might not be directly affected by an active shooter, but they need to know what is happening with the business and their co-workers.
 Plan for how to communicate with off-site employees during and after the active shooter event.

 Also, make sure to plan for any special needs, such as access and functional needs populations or other individuals who may need assistance to evacuate safely.
 Even if your company doesn’t have any employees with lifelong access and functional needs, it’s crucial to plan for anyone who is temporarily on crutches or in a wheelchair.
 For these employees, getting to one of the places of shelter will often be a better course of action than trying to leave the building.

-Prior to police arrival, 60% of active shooter events have already ended.
-Due to this reality, preparing your employees for crisis situations can help save many lives.
+Research into previous active shooter events has shown that 60% of active shooter incidents have already ended prior to the arrival of law enforcement officers.
+Due to this reality, preparing your employees for crisis situations can help save lives.
 Employees should undergo training at least twice a year to stay updated on the latest practices and strategies.
 In addition, active shooter response training should be incorporated into every new employee’s onboarding.